 The criterion for "overall adverse environmental or human health impacts" shall refer to the limit values for pollutants set by regulations in place at the time of assessment and where necessary shall take into account adverse environmental effects.
-The presence of any hazardous substances exceeding these limits in the waste or showing one or more properties as listed in existing applicable legislation (e.g. the United States Resource Conservation and Recovery Act) prevents the waste from reaching the end-of-waste state (see ISO 14025:2006 Clause 6.7.1).
+The presence of any hazardous substances exceeding these limits in the waste or showing one or more properties as listed in existing applicable legislation (e.g., the

+United States Resource Conservation and Recovery Act) prevents the waste from reaching the system boundary between product systems.

 In principle, waste processing is part of the product system under study.
-In the case of materials leaving the system as secondary materials or fuels, processes such as collection and transport before the end-of-waste state are, as a rule, part of the waste processing of the product system under study (see C3).

-However, after having reached the end-of-waste state, further processing may also be necessary in order to replace primary materials or fuel input in another product system.
+In the case of materials leaving the system as secondary materials or fuels, processes such as collection and transport before the system boundary between product systems is reached are, as a rule, part of the waste processing of the product system under study (see C3).
+However, after having reached the system boundary between product systems, further processing may also be necessary in order to replace primary materials or fuel input in another product system.
 Such processes are considered to be beyond the system boundaries and may be assigned to the optional module D. Secondary materials having left the system may be optionally declared as substituting primary production in module D, only if they have reached the functional equivalence of the substituted primary materials.